-Founded in 1998
+Founded in 1998 by Sandy Labaree

-Click thumbnails below for our latest
+Click for images of our latest brochure.

-You can contribute to
+You can contribute to Corvettes Conquer Cancer

-Just click "Donate" button, enter $ amount and credit card info!
+Just click "Donate" button, enter $ amount and credit card info.

-thanks to an app and a plug-in widget for the iPhone to swipe the cards!
+We are now able to take Credit Cards for donations anywhere, thanks to an app and a widget for the Phone to swipe or insert the cards!

 506 Springview St SW